MinBZK/Algoritmeregister/README.md

 2. Specify Python version to use for virtual environment: `poetry env use <python_version>`.
 (The required Python version is specified in `backend/.python-version`.)
 3. Install packages: `poetry install`.
-4. Run database migrations: `poetry run uvicorn upgrade head`.
+4. Run database migrations: `poetry run alembic upgrade head`.
 5. Start backend: `poetry run uvicorn app.main:app --reload`

-Validate the backend is running by navigating to the documentation on `http://localhost:8000/api-docs`.
+Validate the backend is running by navigating to the documentation on `http://localhost:8000/api/api-docs`.

 ### Frontend

 1. Install dependencies.
 Run from '`/frontend`: `npm install`.
 2. Start local server.
-Run from '`/frontend`: `npm run dev -- -o`.
+Run from '`/frontend`: `npm run dev -- --port 3000`.

 Validate the frontend is running by navigating to `http://localhost:3000`.

-## Run locally
+There is also a second frontend: 'frontend-beheer' (management frontend).
+This frontend is used to manage the algorithms.
+To run it, follow these steps:

-1. Start database from backend.
-Run from `/backend`: `docker compose up -d`
+1. Install dependencies.
+Run from '`/frontend-beheer`: `npm install`.
-2. Ensure latest migration has been completed.
-Run from `/backend`: `poetry run alembic upgrade head`
-3. Navigate to `/frontend` and run `npm run dev`.
-4. Navigate to `/backend` and run `poetry run uvicorn app.main:app --reload`

-## Other
+2. Start local server.
+Run from '`/frontend-beheer`: `npm run dev -- --port 3001`.

+Validate that frontend-beheer is running by navigating to `http://localhost:3001`.

 ### Linting